cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 It is possible to call the `backgroundProcess()` function explicitly.
 In this case, the function is compiled normally and may even be inlined.

 > [!IMPORTANT]
-> Variables that are accessed from the background process as well as from a remote function must be declared `volatile`.
+> Variables that are accessed from the background process as well as from exported function(s) must be declared `volatile`.

 Example of a module with a background process: